Best Low Temple Fade Styles for Curly Hair

 1. Step 1: Clean and Moisturize Daily

-Use a sulfate-free shampoo 2–3 times per week and co-wash between washes.
+Use a sulfate-free shampoo 2 to 3 times per week and co-wash between washes.
 Apply leave-in conditioner or curl cream daily to keep curls hydrated and defined.

 2. Step 2: Line Up the Edges